The Story of the White Lodge Hotel Filey

 Throughout its history, the White Lodge Hotel has been owned and looked after by a limited number of people – from the Megginson family of East Yorkshire to Bill Houlden (famous for he’s gregarious personality) and more recently Sue Wagstaffe.
 James Hodgson, a Filey boy, and his American wife, Kim, purchased the hotel in April 2015 and embarked on a programme of sympathetic refurbishments.

-Before the White Lodge was a hotel it was a private home to actress, Dame Madge Kendal and allegedly, Noel Coward was a frequent guest.
+Before the White Lodge was a hotel it was a private home, known as “South Crescent Lodge” and “South Crescent Villa”, and the former home of actress, Dame Margaret “Madge” Kendal in the late 1800’s.

 “South Crescent Villa” was Built